-Applications for the Spring 2018 Buchanan Library Fellowships are now closed.
+Applications for the 2018 Summer and Fall Buchanan Library Fellowships are now open.

 To be considered for a Buchanan Library Fellow position, candidates must be an undergraduate student in good academic standing and submit the following to the project mentor:

 Applications may also be submitted through HireADore.

 Previously selected Library Fellows may not reapply for a new project.

 Selected applicants will interview with the University Librarian.
 Accepted students will receive a formal letter of acceptance.
 For any additional information about the current positions, contact the project mentor.
 For general information about the Buchanan Library Fellows program, contact Celia Walker.

-Applications are now closed for the Spring 2018 Buchanan Library Fellowships.
+Applications are now open for the 2018 Summer and 2018 Fall Buchanan Library Fellowships.
+Application deadline is April 27th.